-- Find and Replace - Describes the Find/Replace command and panel of VectorStyler, use the search and change objects and text based on their content or attributes.
+- Find and Replace - Describes the Find/Replace panel of VectorStyler, to search and change objects and text based on their content or attributes.

 The type of selection made on the canvas, depends on the tool used to make selections.
 For example, the Node tool will select nodes of object shapes, in order to manipulate these shapes.
 Each tool may create its own selection types.

 In VectorStyler, the Pointer tool is used to select, move and transform objects, groups, shapes or linked (for example image) content inside objects.